 Giants hit 10 doubles in 10-4 win over Dodgers

-SAN FRANCISCO -- Matt Chapman homered and drove in three runs, and the San Francisco Giants hit a season-high 10 doubles to rout the Los Angeles Dodgers 10-4 on Sunday in front of a sellout crowd of 40,428 at Oracle Park.
+SAN FRANCISCO -- Matt Chapman homered and drove in three runs and the San Francisco Giants hit 10 doubles to rout the Los Angeles Dodgers 10-4 on Sunday in front of a sellout crowd of 40,428 at Oracle Park.

+It was the team's most doubles since the New York Giants had 12 at Brooklyn on April 11, 1912.

 Every starter had a hit for the Giants, and San Francisco finished with a season-high 11 extra-base hits to take the rubber game for its first series win at home against the rival Dodgers since June 2022.